tnn1t1s/learn-riemann/README.md

 # learn-riemann

-learn you some Riemann.
+me learning Riemann.

 ## Installing Riemann.

-Before getting started, you'll need to install Riemann as per http://riemann.io/quickstart.html
+Before getting started, install Riemann as per http://riemann.io/quickstart.html

 ## The Basics
-Now you're ready to start Riemann.
+Now start Riemann.
 Riemann takes a Riemann config file as its first argument.
 The files is Clojure program that describes how to process Riemann events.
 In this section, we'll go through the basics of a Riemann config file.
 When we're done, you will be able to write your own basic configs.

-If you aren't familiar with Riemann, see
+More about Riemann
  * https://github.com/aphyr/riemann

 You can start Riemann with the following command: